×

 From start to finish, check out the route.

-Today, you follow the Schelde River further downstream through the Temse region to Antwerp.
-Over the centuries the Schelde River held strategic importance for the Romans, Vikings, Spanish, and Napoleon … Today it is a stunning waterway just perfect for bike and barge holidays!
-Antwerp, your shining destination for the day, is a harbor city famous for handling up to 80% of the world’s rough diamonds — and as the birthplace of the famous painter Sir Peter Paul Rubens.
+In the afternoon, you board the ship to cruise to the port city of Antwerp, which is situated on the river Schelde.
+Antwerp, your outstanding destination for the day, is a harbor city famous for handling up to 80% of the world’s rough diamonds — and as the birthplace of the famous painter Sir Peter Paul Rubens.
 This city has many delights in store for you, including the City Hall — one of several majestic buildings constructed during the Renaissance period — the Grote Markt historical city square, the Onze-Lieve-Vrouwe Cathedral, and the medieval Steen Castle.

 DAY 6 - Antwerp